jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 > _Tip:_ As you create the structure of your analysis, you will keep looking at your notes, images, and diagrams again and again.
 Sometimes, you have data that is very helpful and expressive: a quote that phrases an insight very well or a photo that illustrates a problem.
 This data is not only useful for analysis, but also later for presenting your results.
 You can use it to illustrate how your s are based on concrete observations.
 As you come across such data, it makes sense to store copies in a separate location for later use when preparing the research report.

-There are several typical activities when revising the structure of your analysis: Finding better names for groups, moving data to other groups and creating sub-groups.
+There are several typical activities when revising the structure of your analysis: Finding better names for groups, moving data to other groups and creating subgroups.

 #### Find better titles for your themes